Utilizing Horseshoe Crabs as a Food Source

 After retrieving the horseshoe crab, it undergoes a brief wash to remove excess mud.
 The fishermen then proceed to open the first book gill, known as the genital operculum, to determine the sex of the individual.
 If it is determined to be a male, it is promptly released.
 However, if the horseshoe crab is identified as a female and its carapace diameter is at least one handspan wide, it is retained.

-An alternative technique involves using a small hook attached to a handle to catch the horseshoe crabs on their carapaces.
+An alternative technique involves a small hook attached to a handle to catch the horseshoe crabs on their carapaces.

 Catching with nets